DarthMike/darthmike.github.io/source/_posts/2015-11-28-transitioning-ios-versions.markdown

 I've worked in teams where those questions were often raised:

 - How do we keep modernising our code, while maintaining backwards compatibility for our users?
-- What techniques  can be use to keep moving fast?
+- What techniques can be use to keep moving fast, while still supporting older OS versions?
-- How do we throw away old code using deprecated APIs in a big codebase?
+- How do we approach throwing away old code using deprecated APIs in a big codebase?
+- How do we write new code taking into account that we will remove support of an older OS version?

 # Fragmentation